 What Dog Supplements Are Necessary and What Aren’t?

-Some dogs may still need supplements even if they eat a balanced diet.
-Supplements aren’t always needed, but they can help with digestion, immunity, skin, joints, and overall health.
-If you know what each supplement does, you can make a smart choice and avoid buying things you don’t need.
+Some dogs may still need supplements even when eating a balanced diet.
+Supplements aren’t always necessary, but they can help with digestion, immunity, skin, joints, and overall health.
+Knowing what each supplement does helps you make a smart, targeted choice.

-Multivitamins are only helpful if a dog’s diet doesn’t have enough important nutrients.
-For instance, meals made at home or with only a few ingredients may not have enough vitamins and minerals.
-Multivitamins can help fill in these gaps and boost your immune system, bone health, and overall energy.
-Before giving your dog multivitamins, always talk to your vet to make sure you’re giving them the right amount.
+Multivitamins are only helpful when a dog’s diet doesn’t include enough important nutrients.
+Meals made at home, or diets with very limited ingredients, may fall short of certain vitamins and minerals.
+Dog multivitamins can help fill these gaps and support immune function, bone health, and energy.
+Always consult your vet before starting any supplement to ensure correct dosing.

 Omega-3 Oils